UniMath/agda-unimath/src/elementary-number-theory/peano-arithmetic.lagda.md

 The 5th axiom of peano's arithmetic states that for every `a` and `b`, if `a ＝ b` and `b` is a natural number, then `a` is a natural number.
-This axiom does not make sense in type theory, as every element by definition live in a specified type.
+This axiom does not make sense in type theory, as every element by definition lives in a specified type.

 ### Peano's 6th axiom